Cool Old Games

 Trick-Taking Games

-Some Trick-Taking Games are also involve shedding mechanisms, such as Presidents, where Players are rewarded for being the first to go out, rather than winning based on tricks taken.
+Some Trick-Taking Games also involve shedding mechanisms, such as Presidents, where Players are rewarded for being the first to go out, rather than winning based on tricks taken.

 Speed/Spit